Universities are competing for students and open days are starting in March this year, rather than July, which is the usual time.

-You may also like to check out the great information and support available at the First in Family to Go to Uni
+You will find great information about going to uni at the First in Family to Go to Uni site.

 The Rest of Us